thebader9/RMLGROUP2/README.md

 ![PFIRELU](https://github.com/thebader9/RMLGROUP2/assets/111473895/612cb739-42d3-4802-9b3a-0ef42c5acfc1)

-* **Property value, loan-to-value ratio, and term_360, are directed towards the left side, indicating that decreasing or lower values of these features for a specific instance have a relatively stronger influence on the prediction of a high-priced mortgage.**
+* Local Interpretability:Property value, loan-to-value ratio, and term_360, are directed towards the left side, indicating that decreasing or lower values of these features for a specific instance have a relatively stronger influence on the prediction of a high-priced mortgage.**

 ##### Sample 16000